 What is Veganuary?

-Where hundreds of thousands of people across the world pledge to go plant-based diet for the duration of the month.
+Veganuary (aka vegan January) is a campaign that takes place every January, where hundreds of thousands of people across the world pledge to go plant-based for the duration of the month.

 In 2021, over 500,000 people pledged to take the 31-day vegan challenge, which is a record number of participants for the campaign.26